lloydchang/politok/PLAN.md

 **Features**:
 - Enter zip code
-- Show: "Here's what's on YOUR ballot about politok"
+- Show: "Here's what's on YOUR ballot about polytawk"
 - Link to Ballotpedia for local measures
 - Generate localized TikTok script about their ballot